moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

 section of an abstract bundle — into three ordinary numbers $(h_1, h_2, h_3)$
 evolving by ODEs.
 See Appendix A1.
 </aside>

+In the <span class="annotated-term" data-note="note-left-triv">left-trivialisation</span> provided by the Lie algebra,

 $$T^{*}\mathrm{SE}(2) \;\cong\; \mathrm{SE}(2) \times \mathfrak{se}(2)^{*},$$